ajufrancis/neutron-lan/doc/modeling.md

 Refer to [neutron-lan roster file](../nlan/roster.yaml).

-"nlan_master.py" can issue multiple requests to routers in parallel at the same time.
+"nlan.py" can issue multiple requests to routers in parallel at the same time.

 "nlan-agent.py" returns the results to "nlan.py" via stdout/stderr over ssh.

-"nlan-ssh.py' can execute raw commands on the routers with '--raw' option, similar to salt-ssh's '-r' option.
+"nlan.py' can also execute raw commands on the routers with '--raw' option, similar to salt-ssh's '-r' option.

 The Python dict object will be like this: